-Jose Mourinho Would be a Dream Hire for USMNT
+USMNT Should Have More Strongly Pursued Jose Mourinho

-It’s clearly time for the United States Soccer Federation to go in a different direction than the current status quo of nepotism and cronyism above all else.
-As the recent he said-he-said-she-said feud between Gregg Berhalter and the Reynas has shown us, nepotism permeates all levels of the United States Men’s National Team.
-It is pretty much incestual at this point.
+Having just crashed out of the Copa America, in the group stages no less, it’s clearly time for the United States Soccer Federation to go in a different direction.
+The current status quo, of nepotism and cronyism above all else, must cease.
+In January of 2023, the USSF was keen on then AS Roma boss Jose Mourinho.

-It is long past time to shake things up, go outside the box (state a similarly shopworn cliche of your choosing) with the next manager hire.
-AS Roma boss Jose Mourinho should be the first phone call that gets made.
+Instead of shaking things up, going outside the box (state a similarly shopworn cliche of your choosing) with their next manager hire, they instead went back to the old familiar, and re-hired Gregg Berhalter.

+Now they’ve paid the price for that mistake, as their Copa 2024 campaign ended up as disastrous as possible.
+And now you have no chances for redemption between now and the 2026 World Cup, which will be on home soil.

+US Soccer missed a great opportunity by not pursuing Mourinho more.
+Elite managers lead giant clubs, not nations, while in the prime of their careers.
+Elite managers lead nations when they hit a slump in their career and/or happen to be a little bit past their prime.

 Jose Mourinho in 2011: